andrejs2/arso_potresi/README.md

 You can change the settings at any time without having to delete and re-add the integration.
 Simply navigate to **Settings > Devices & Services > Integrations**, find the **ARSO Potresi** integration, and click the **Configure** button to edit the options.

 ### Map Display
-To display the latest earthquake on a map, use the standard map card with the following configuration:

-## Map Display

 To display the latest earthquake on a map, use the standard `map` card with the following configuration: